ardkastrati/eeg-foundation/README.md

 You can't load all epochs at once as your local machine will most likely run out of memory.

 Make sure not to open too many tensorboard sessions, and periodically run `htop` to kill the running tensorboard processes once you're finished.
-They somehow still hang around even when closing the tensorboard tab.
+You can filter by "tensorboard" and then kill all associated processes.
+I usually had to kill the first $n$ where $n = \text{Number of tensorboard sessions started}$.
+Just closing the tensorboard tabs is not enough.

 I am still figuring out how to run tensorboard on a compute node so this `htop` process killing is not necessary anymore.